SEVEN SIMPLE STEPS TO SUPERB CONFERENCE BADGE DESIGN

 Ultimately, our job is to take your logo and any additional art elements and incorporate them into a fantastic looking conference badge – that’s what we’re good at.

 It’s easy to get excited by the revenue opportunities associated with selling sponsor logos and other real estate on a conference badge, but be careful: a badge full of sponsor logos can quickly look cluttered.

 Don’t get me wrong, there’s tremendous sponsor value in the back-of-badge real-estate, but I try to steer clients toward a robust logo layout on the backside while keeping the front as clean and uncluttered as possible.

 Ideally, find a single sponsor to purchase the entire back of the badge, you guarantee greatly increased awareness for that sponsor (as opposed to being simply one of many).
-Such an arrangement makes for a better looking conference badge and gives the sponsor a chance to incorporate the badge itself as a marketing centerpiece for follow-on marketing campaigns, from which they can track the ROI of their sponsorship spend.
+Such an arrangement makes for a better looking name badge and gives the sponsor a chance to incorporate the badge itself as a marketing centerpiece for follow-on marketing campaigns, from which they can track the ROI of their sponsorship spend.

 In the same vein, a giant conference logo isn’t great for the front, either.
 We’d hope everyone at the conference knows where he or she is (those returning from late-night networking sessions excluded); no reason to keep advertising.

 Schedules are often incorporated on to the back of the conference badge, and a great help for conference attendees, but there are limits to the amount of data you can reasonably use.
 Many times clients have required so much information be placed into such a compact space that the badge would need to be accompanied by an electron microscope.

 Keep the schedules to a bare minimum and you (and your designer) will be much happier with the results.
 If you want to take your schedule to another level, you can always add it as a QR code.
 We can add the QR codes to your event badges and your attendees can scan them to access the conference schedule.